 W.T.
 Price, Stationer

-Looking up Canon St. with Burton’s
+Looking up Canon St. with Burton’s on the right

 Crossing the end of Whitcombe Street, facing us is Olivers the

 Boot Shop.
 The Manager was Percy John who was a keen member of Trinity Chapel